Azure/azure-cli-extensions/src/vm-repair/README.md

 # Azure CLI VM Repair Extension #
-This is a extension for repairing faulty VMs.
+This is a extension for repairing VMs.

 ### How to use ###
 Install this extension using the below CLI command